musflood/pyramid-learning-journal/TEST_PLAN.md

          - check value of inputs
          - count the submit buttons
  + POST
-     * Given incomplete data, reloads page
+     * Given incomplete data, has error
          - response has 400 status code
-         - retains info entered on page
      * Given complete data:
          - new Entry object created
          - reponse has 302 status code